|Nutrition Facts (per serving)|

 This classic buttermilk pound cake can be baked in a tube cake pan or Bundt pan.
-The cake makes a delicious base for fresh berries or a dessert sauce.
-Or use it to make pound cake French toast!
+The cake makes a delicious base for fresh berries or a dessert sauce, or use it to make pound cake French toast!

 Buttermilk gives the cake its amazing moist and tender texture, and it adds to the leavening.
 To make a perfect pound cake, see the expert tips below the recipe.

-- 3 cups granulated sugar
+3 cups sugar

-- 6 large eggs
+6 large eggs

-- 1 teaspoon pure vanilla extract
+1 teaspoon pure vanilla extract

-- 1/2 teaspoon almond extract
+1/2 teaspoon almond extract

-- 3 cups
+3 cups all-purpose flour

-- 1/4 teaspoon baking soda
+1/4 teaspoon baking soda

-- 1/4 teaspoon salt
+1/4 teaspoon salt

-- Heat the oven to 325 F.
+Heat the oven to 325 F.

 Generously butter and flour a 10-inch tube cake pan or Bundt cake pan.
 Make sure you get all of the nooks and crannies in a Bundt cake pan.

-- In a mixing bowl with an electric mixer, beat the butter and sugar together until light in color and fluffy, about 4 minutes.
+In a mixing bowl with an electric mixer, beat the butter and sugar together until light in color and fluffy, about 4 minutes.
 The air incorporated into the butter and sugar is important to the lightness of the pound cake, so don't skimp on time.

-- Add the eggs, one at a time, blending just until smooth after each addition.
+Add the eggs, one at a time, blending just until smooth after each addition.
 Blend in vanilla and almond extracts.

-- In a bowl combine the flour with the salt and soda; blend thoroughly with a spoon or whisk.
+In a bowl combine the flour with the salt and soda; blend thoroughly with a spoon or whisk.

-- To the wet mixture, add one-third of the flour mixture and half of the buttermilk; blend well.
+To the wet mixture, add one-third of the flour mixture and half of the buttermilk; blend well.
 Repeat with another one-third of the flour mixture and remaining buttermilk; blend well.
 Blend the remaining flour mixture into the batter.

-- Spoon batter into the prepared baking pan.
-Bake for about 85 to 90 minutes, or until cake tests done.
+Spoon batter into the prepared baking pan.
+Bake for about 85 to 90 minutes, or until cake tests are done.
 A toothpick inserted into the center should come out clean, and the cake will pull away from the sides of the pan when done.

-- Cool the cake in the pan for 10 minutes; carefully invert it on a cooling rack to cool completely.
+Cool the cake in the pan for 10 minutes; carefully invert it on a cooling rack to cool completely.

-- Sift confectioners' sugar over the top of the cooled cake or serve it with fruit or lemon sauce.
+Sift confectioners' sugar over the top of the cooled cake or serve it with fruit or lemon sauce.